PyconUK/ConferenceScheduler/docs/howto/define_a_conference.rst

 In 2016, there were three types of event: talks, workshops and plenary sessions and these were held in five rooms at Cardiff City Hall.
-Not all the rooms were suitable for all types event.
+Not all the rooms were suitable for all types of event.

 We can capture this information using a Python list and dictionary::